bknstn/travel-guide/CONTRIBUTING.md

-# Contributing to AI Travel Guide
+# Contributing to Your Travel Guide

 Thank you for your interest in contributing to AI Travel Guide!
 This document provides guidelines for contributing to this project.